1 Lies Creditors Tell Debtors About Bankruptcy

 Tax debts, student loans, child support, marital settlement obligations, and judgments relating to intentional and criminal actions are usually ineligible to be discharged through a Bankruptcy.
 There is a comprehensive list of debts someone usually can’t eliminate in Bankruptcy in 11 USC §523 (in the bankruptcy code).
 It’s not that hard to look up or read this information online.

 However, the Bankruptcy laws provide exceptions that allow those debts to be eliminated in some situations.
-A clever bankruptcy lawyer understands these “loophole” and in the right circumstances, may be able to eliminate these debts anyway.
+A clever bankruptcy lawyer understands these “loopholes.”
+In the right circumstances, someone may be able to eliminate these debts anyway.

 7. Former creditors can choose not to do business with you if you file for Bankruptcy.

 While this statement has some validity, it’s important to note that hospitals and medical providers that accept government insurance programs cannot refuse to treat you simply because you filed for bankruptcy, even if they were included in your bankruptcy case.
-Creditors who refuse to work with you will take this step primarily because you haven’t paid them; your bankruptcy filing is just an excuse for their decision.
+Creditors who refuse to work with you will take this step primarily because you haven’t paid them.
+Your bankruptcy filing is just an excuse they make to justify their decision.

 8. You risk losing your security clearance.

 Having too much debt and being unable to pay it as agreed is makes someone a security risk.
-Many employees are advised by their superiors to retain their security clearance by filing for bankruptcy.
-Bankruptcy law also prohibits government employers from refusing to hire, firing, or demoting someone solely because they filed for bankruptcy.
+Many employees, including those working in sensitive military positions, are advised by their superiors to retain their security clearance by filing for bankruptcy.
+Bankruptcy law prohibits government employers from refusing to hire, firing, or demoting someone solely because they filed for bankruptcy.
 This protection is outlined in 11 U.S.C. § 525.
 It’s easy to find and read this information online.

 9. You can only file Bankruptcy once.

-It is possible for someone to file for Bankruptcy multiple times.
-While bankruptcy laws restrict the ability to discharge debts, some individuals manage to file bankruptcy several times.
+It is possible for someone to file for Bankruptcy several times.
+While bankruptcy laws restrict someone’s ability to eliminate their debts with a Discharge Order from the Court, some individuals file bankruptcy several times and might receive a Discharge every time.
 It’s inaccurate and misleading to claim that someone can file only once and no more.

 10. You can only file for bankruptcy if you are unemployed or living below the poverty line.

-Most individuals who file for bankruptcy are typically middle-income wage earners, self-employed, or business owners.
+Most individuals who file for bankruptcy are typically middle-income wage earners, are self-employed, or own their own business.
 So this claim is obviously a lie.
-Those who are unemployed or living in poverty usually do not receive much benefit from filing for bankruptcy, as even a debt collector with a court judgment cannot collect from them.
-Additionally, low-income individuals often have limited access to credit, making it less likely that filing for bankruptcy would be worthwhile for them.
+Those who are unemployed or living in poverty usually do not receive much benefit from filing for bankruptcy, because even with a court judgment, a debt collector cannot collect from them.
+Additionally, low-income individuals often have limited access to credit, making it less likely that filing for bankruptcy is worthwhile.

 11. You’ll lose your job if you file for bankruptcy.